 Only ecommerce sites that are agile and canny enough to capitalize on the latest global ecommerce trends can hope to survive and prosper in the coming years.

-Here are 5 hot global ecommerce trends that will shape the online landscape in 2021:
+Here are six hot global ecommerce trends that will shape the online landscape in 2023:

 1. The Dominance Of Large Marketplaces

-One of the biggest stories of 2020 was the unfettered rise of Amazon during the pandemic.
-While traditional retail brands and physical stores flirted with oblivion, the online retail giant continued its awe-inspiring growth trajectory across the globe.
+One of the biggest success stories of 2020 was the unfettered rise of Amazon during the pandemic.
+While traditional retail brands and physical stores flirted with bankruptcy and relied on government loans to stay afloat, the online retail giant continued its awe-inspiring growth trajectory across the globe.

-Despite all their apparent flaws, ecommerce platforms like Amazon offer one compelling feature – convenience to their customers.
+Despite all their apparent flaws, ecommerce platforms like Amazon offer one compelling feature: convenience for their customers.

-Businesses, particularly smaller ones looking to maintain a viable online presence, face an uphill task when competing with the likes of Amazon and Walmart.
+Businesses, particularly smaller ones looking to maintain a viable online presence, face an uphill task when competing with the likes of ecommerce giants like Amazon and Walmart.

-Beyond pricing, modern online customers are looking for "shopping experiences" that are based on their unique needs.
-There are many ways to deliver this in 2021, and they all revolve around customer data and an independent platform.
+Beyond pricing, modern online customers are looking for "shopping experiences" based on their unique needs.
+There are many ways to deliver this in 2023, and they all revolve around customer data and an independent platform.

 With uniform, standardized store pages, marketplaces like Amazon and Walmart tend to lag behind in this aspect.
-Buyers these days need a more “human” touch—for instance, smart product suggestions based on buying history that indicate a one-to-one relationship between the brand and buyer.
+These days, buyers need a more “human” touch—for instance, smart product suggestions based on buying history that indicate a one-to-one relationship between the brand and the buyer.

-This kind of special treatment has a genuine impact on business – a Forbes Insights report revealed that around 77% of executives reported a positive impact on sales thanks to increased personalization.
-According to another survey of ecommerce marketers by Reflektion, an overwhelming 98% considered personalization as important for sales and customer retention.
+This kind of special treatment has a genuine impact on business.
+A Forbes Insights report revealed that around 77% of executives reported a positive impact on sales thanks to increased personalization.
+Around 58% of companies use personalization strategies to help with customer retention.

-This kind of special treatment has a genuine impact on business – most e-retailers experienced increased sales of up to 20% with such tactics.
-It will be even more important in 2021 – there are record numbers of new online buyers—up to 10% more than in previous years.
+This kind of special treatment has a genuine impact on business.
+Most e-retailers experienced increased sales of up to 20% with such tactics.
+It will be even more important in 2023—there are record numbers of new online buyers—up to 10% more than in previous years.
 Personalization will play a crucial role in converting them into loyal customers.

-Maintain an online store with an up-to-date CRM database of customer data as a first step.
-Leverage that data with artificial intelligence to create personalized suggestions, recommendations, and reminders for customers.
-Reach out to them on email, phone, or social media to send these recommendations.
+Maintaining an online store with an up-to-date CRM database of customer data is the first step.
+Leverage that data with artificial intelligence to create personalized suggestions, recommendations, and reminders for customers to restock their favorite items.
+Reach out to them by email, phone, or social media to send these recommendations.

-Add special features like interactive store pages, and advanced customization options (if possible) to certain products—buyers like to feel more involved in the process of ordering something.
+Add special features like interactive store pages and advanced customization options (if possible) to certain products—buyers like to feel more involved in ordering something.
 If possible, provide a 3D product view or augmented reality functionality for an enhanced customer experience.